A Forgotten Classic: William Melvin Kelley’s A Different Drummer

 About interestingliteratureA blog dedicated to rooting out the interesting stuff about classic books and authors.

 Posted on November 1, 2018, in Literature and tagged A Different Drummer, Books, Christopher Fowler, Literature, Reviews, The Book of Forgotten Authors, William Melvin Kelley.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on A Forgotten Classic: William Melvin Kelley’s A Different Drummer.